Published 2026-03-14 · 12 min read·Updated Jun 10, 2026

 • Customer concentration risk with hyperscaler dependence

 The catalyst is High Bandwidth Memory (HBM), the specialized DRAM that powers every major AI accelerator on the planet.
-Micron's entire 2026 HBM production is sold out under binding contracts.
+Micron's entire 2026 HBM production is sold out under binding contracts, and HBM4 is already in volume production for NVIDIA's next-generation Vera Rubin platform.
 Management says the HBM total addressable market will reach $100 billion by 2028 — pulled forward two full years from previous estimates.

 But this is the memory industry.
 The same cyclicality that created the boom will eventually create the bust.
 The question for 2026 is whether AI demand has fundamentally broken the memory cycle, or whether Micron is riding the largest peak in history before an equally dramatic valley.